Linearizability of Saturated Polynomials: Fatou-Shishikura Inequalities

-One immediate consequence is the following more conventionally stated version of the Fatou-Shishikura inequality. \begin{corollary} The number of non-repelling cycles of a polynomial of degree $d \ge 2$ is bounded by the number of critical orbits. \end{corollary} \begin{proof} Let $P$ be a polynomial of degree $d \ge 2$ with $\gamma_0$ super-attracting cycles of $f$, and $\gamma_1$ non-repelling cycles which are not super-attracting.
+One immediate consequence is the following more conventionally stated version of the Fatou-Shishikura inequality. \begin{corollary} The number of non-repelling cycles of a polynomial of degree $d \ge 2$ is bounded by the number of critical orbit tails. \end{corollary} \begin{proof} Let $P$ be a polynomial of degree $d \ge 2$ with $\gamma_0$ super-attracting cycles of $f$, and $\gamma_1$ non-repelling cycles which are not super-attracting.
 Then $\gamma_1 \le \gamma(P) \le n_\infty(P)$ (by definition of $\gamma$ and \autoref{thm:FatouShishikura}), so the number of non-repelling cycles satisfies $\gamma_0 + \gamma_1 \le \gamma_0 + n_\infty(P)$.
-Distinct super-attracting cycles are non-equivalent finite critical orbits, so $f$ has at least $\gamma_0 + n_\infty(P)$ distinct critical orbits. \end{proof}
+Distinct super-attracting cycles are non-equivalent finite critical orbits, so $f$ has at least $\gamma_0 + n_\infty(P)$ distinct critical orbit tails. \end{proof}

 By the Straightening Theorem, the following generalization of the results in this section to polynomial-like maps is immediate. \begin{corollary} Let $(f,U,V)$ be a polynomial-like map of degree $d\ge 2$.
 Then $\gamma_{irr}(f,U,V) \le n_{\infty,J}(f,U,V)$ and $\gamma(f,U,V) \le n_\infty(f,U,V)$. \end{corollary} The notation here is the obvious generalization of the notation for polynomials.
 One little subtlety in this statement is that eventually undefined critical orbits should be counted as infinite critical orbits in the Fatou set, since after hybrid conjugacy they will be in the basin of $\infty$.
 However, the proofs given above using the decomposition into polynomial-like maps with connected Julia sets show that we might as well discard these orbits completely and only count critical orbits in the filled-in Julia set.